brendt/stitcher.io/src/content/blog/2021-04-28-parallel-php.md

 Less is more.
 That's one of my core principles when coding.
 I prefer code that forces me to do something one way but always works, instead of a highly configurable frameworks that makes me wonder how to use it every time I look at it.
 I feel that many developers often get lost in a maze of high configurability and extensibility and forget their original end goal by doing so.

-I hope this package with can be of help for that group of people who fall in the 90% category.
+I hope this package can be of help for that group of people who fall in the 90% category.